voltrb/docs/en/docs/validations.md

 Within a model class, you may setup validations.
 Validations let you restrict the types of data that can be stored in a model.
 Validations are mostly useful for the ```store``` collection, though they can be used elsewhere.

-At the moment, we only have two validations implemented (length and presence).
-A lot more are coming!
+At the moment, we have the following validations (with more on the way):

+- length
+- present
+- email
+- format
+- numericality
+- phone number
+- unique
+-
+See [this folder](https://github.com/voltrb/volt/tree/master/lib/volt/models/validators) for more info on the validators.

 ```ruby
     class Info < Volt::Model